openmfp/portal-ui-lib/README.md

 }
 ```

-## Update index.html file of the project
+## Update index file of the project

 The next step in order to have the portal working is to update the `index.html` file with the inclusion of:
 - the `/luigi-core/luigi.js` script,